Pro-Emancipation Movement of Chilean Women

-Pro-Emancipation Movement of Chilean Women (Movimiento Pro-Emancipación de las Mujeres de Chile) (often known as MEMCh or MEMCH) was both a historic women's rights organization, which pressed for equality between 1935 and 1953 and a current umbrella organization reorganized in 1983 to organize other women's organizations to provide unity in the struggle for the country to return to democracy.
-Once the dictatorship was overturned the NGO turned their focus to uniting organizations which pursue a broad spectrum of issues pertaining to women's rights and development.
+Pro-Emancipation Movement of Chilean Women (Movimiento Pro-Emancipación de las Mujeres de Chile; often known as MEMCh or MEMCH) was both a historic women's rights organization, which pressed for equality between 1935 and 1953 and a current umbrella organization reorganized in 1983 to organize other women's organizations to provide unity in the struggle for the country to return to democracy.
+Once the dictatorship was overturned, the NGO turned its focus to uniting organizations which pursue a broad spectrum of issues pertaining to women's rights and development.

 History

 Pro-Emancipation Movement of Chilean Women or MEMCh was created on 28 May 1935 by a group of mostly working class women, many of whom were members of or sympathizers with the Chilean Communist Party; however, their goal was to have broad membership representing all aspects of the nation.
 It was the first women's group formed in Chile with specific political goals and an organizational strategy to become a national organization, rather than a local club.
 The journal, The New Woman (La Mujer Nueva) was created by the organization as a means of publishing their views on feminist issues.
-Its leadership was composed of some of Chile's pioneering feminists and include Elena Caffarena, Graciela Mandujano, Olga Poblete, Marta Vergara, and Laura Rodig among others.
-Its first General Secretary and founder was Caffarena, who served in that capacity from 1935 to 1941.
+Its leadership was composed of some of Chile's pioneering feminists and included Elena Caffarena, Graciela Mandujano, Olga Poblete, Marta Vergara, Laura Rodig, and Eulogia Román, among others.
+Its first general secretary and founder was Caffarena, who served in that capacity from 1935 to 1941.

 The organization was considered radical for its era, in that the women wanted full emancipation of their economic, civic and political spheres, recognizing that to attain those goals, radical changes must occur in all structures of society.
 Because the organization was heavily joined by working class women, they stressed the importance of equal pay and elimination of segregation which barred women's participation in certain jobs based on marital or other status.
 Related concerns were state-sponsored child care and maternity benefits, as well as the right of women to choose whether they would become mothers.

 Support for contraception and regulation of clandestine abortions, since therapeutic abortion was already legal, caused some parts of society to accuse MEMCh members of wanting to destroy the traditions of family.
 In memchistas (MEMCh members) view, they saw controlling one's biology as a part of women's family rights, including child support, inheritance, legitimacy, pension rights and others.
 While they strove for women's suffrage, attaining the vote was only one step toward increasing women's participation in the public sphere.
 MEMCh members focused their efforts on women's issues throughout the social spectrum including the families of the urban poor, middle classes and educated elites.
-Social issues MEMCh supported were the availability of sanitary, affordable housing; assistance for alcoholism; reform of women's prisons; and equal access to education.
+The social issues MEMCh supported were the availability of sanitary, affordable housing; assistance for alcoholism; reform of women's prisons; and equal access to education.